mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Two tova-na ago, I measured it again.
 The ultraviolet emission of Ara is increasing while infrared decreases, noting a shift in temperature toward a hotter star.
 The surface area of the obscura continues to grow linearly as well.
 I have no doubt that the two are linked.

+I've devised a projection of what will happen to Ara if the temperature continues to rise.
+My prior hypothesis was correct, but the time scale is staggering.
+It would take many ka'tova for the temperature to rise high enough to push against the obscura.
+We could never survive that long, but the obscura...

-I am just an apprentice observer, not an engineer, but if I were to make an estimation, there will be a breaking point at which the heat of Ara will increase so much as to force the obscura apart.
-This will send a flurry of solar wind to Palinan.
-We will surely die unless we can hide far on the cold side of the planet.
+I am just an apprentice observer, not an engineer, but if I were to make a hypothesis, there will be a breaking point at which pressure from the surface gasses will build and build until it forces the obscura apart and send a flurry of radiation to Palinan.
+But ka'tova?
+Nothing could survive nearly a hundred lifetimes without Ara.
+It's inconceivable.

-The obscura is likely to be aware of this, which leads me to infer that this is their ultimate goal, but I do not know why.
-To use our star as a means to travel to other stars, perhaps?
-Surely there are better ways.

-I will run some projections to figure out timing.

 -Thimlu

+(I will clean the lenses after my shift, as you asked)
 ```

 "

+"A hundred lifetimes," I said, struggling to imagine a time so vast.

+Pomri wasn't having it.
+She stuffed the notes back into the envelope and removed the ultraviolet lens, reverting the projector to its old highly magnified state.
+The light in the room looked so much brighter now that we'd been in a dimmer light for a while.
+And from the bright white circles emerged a dot, so small as to be easily missed.

+"Liffa," I said under my breath.
+"You are not forgotten."

 <!-- Below is when they leave the observatory -->